 The renovated interiors are equally impressive.

-When leaving the large church in La Charite Teresa spotted this ‘Father Christmas’ character relaxing before his annual rush too build and deliver all those toys.
-Teresa will draw him this week.
+When leaving the large church in La Charite Teresa spotted this ‘Father Christmas’ character relaxing before his annual rush to build and deliver all those toys.

 This post was written by Terry Barrett